Articles

 This paper contains the description and testing of a cable beam structure which has been developed for prefabrication and low cost.
 The experimental results nave been compared with the results from two different non-linear theories indicating for which cases the two different theories are applicable.

-Stress strain relation for coated fabrics, R Testa, L Yu, Journal of engineering mechanics, Volume 113, Number 11, ASCE 1987.
+Stress strain relation for coated fabrics, R Testa, L Yu, Journal of engineering mechanics, Vol 113, # 11, ASCE 1987.

 A constitutive relation is formulated for coated fabrics that exhibit both elastic and inelastic, but time-independent, responses.
 The nonlinear orthotropic response is represented by an elastic portion related to yarn stretch and coating shear, and an inelastic part related to crimp interchange.
 A method is proposed to compute the path-dependent inelastic strain and the elastic strain for any loading once material parameters are evaluated from uniaxial tests in the principal directions of elasticity.

-Equivalence of a hanging cable net to an orthotropic membrane, G Yamada, Y Kobayashi, S Nakae, Journal of Sound and Vibration, Volume 145, Issue 1, 1991.
+Equivalence of a hanging cable net to an orthotropic membrane, G Yamada, Y Kobayashi, S Nakae, Journal of Sound and Vibration, Vol 145, # 1, 1991.

 In this short note, the equivalence of hanging cable nets to orthotropic membranes is discussed.
 Cable nets are approximated by the lumped masses at intersections of the cables, and by substituting the kinetic and strain energies of the net system into Lagrange’s equation, the equations of motion of the system are derived.
 In this case, the intersections of the cables are assumed to be connected by the frictionless pin-joints and the sides of the cable nets to be supported without bending.